 This is the Operating Budget for all Town Departments, exclusive of other Warrant Article requests.
 The estimated tax impact of the overall total operating budget is expected to be \$0.10 over the current year.
 This estimate accounts for anticipated valuation changes, as well as other changes that will occur in the coming year to values, exemptions and credits of all types.
 In 2021 the total Town portion of the Tax Rate was \$3.91 including all Warrant Articles voted in 2021.

-The full budget detail can be found on State Form MS 737, which is available on the Town's website and will be part of the printed 2021 Annual Report.
-Copies are also available from the Select Board's Office and at the Town Hall.
+The full budget detail can be found on the State Form MS 737, which is available on the Town's website now and will be part of the printed 2021 Annual Town Report.
+Copies are also available from the Select Board's Office and outside the front and back door at the Town Hall.
 The operating budget includes some important decisions about the Town's services and operating costs.

 With SB2, this "master budget" Warrant Article includes the Budget Committee recommendation of \$3,834,661.
 This is up from the appropriated budget in 2021 of \$3,693,992.
 Revenues are also up, and this offsets the budget, thus making the tax rate impact of the 2022 proposed operating budget just pennies more than the 2021 operating budget portion of the tax rate.
-The tax impact is also lessened by the increase in property values.
+The tax impact is also lessened by the increase in property values from the 2020 revaluation and other changes.